 You must register with the Language Centre by Wednesday of week 1.
-The Department will pay the fees for the second year Foreign Language Option and you will be given a form for the Education Manager to sign to authorise this payment.
+To confirm, the Department will pay the fees for the second year Foreign Language Option.
+You must confirm your intention to take the Foreign Language Option by Monday of week 2 via undergraduate.studies@materials.ox.ac.uk so the team may arrange payment.

 Note that it may be possible to take a voluntary foreign language course in your fourth year, subject to approval from your tutor and your Part II project supervisor.
 As a voluntary extra, you may wish to explore some of the other pathways offered by the Language Centre, such as the General Language Courses where there is further flexibility around the duration and intensity of course.
-Whilst any fourth year courses would not contribute towards your degree, you will be able to obtain a Certificate of Attendance from the Language Centre, if you have attended at least 80% of the course, and a Certificate of Competence, on satisfactory completion of an in-class test.
-Subject to production of this certificate, and receipts for payment, the Department will look to reimburse the fees, together with your college.
+Whilst any fourth year courses would not contribute towards your degree, you will be able to obtain a Certificate of Attendance from the Language Centre, if you have attended at least 80% of the course, and a Certificate of Completion, on satisfactory completion of an in-class test.
+Subject to production of one of these certificate, and receipts for payment, the Department will look to reimburse the fees, together with your college.

-Most courses are calibrated on the Common European Framework of Reference (CEFR) for Languages - see the Language Centre website for further details (www.lang.ox.ac.uk).
+All courses are calibrated on the Common European Framework of Reference (CEFR) for Languages - see the Language Centre website for further details (www.lang.ox.ac.uk).

-9 Supplementary Subjects
+9. Supplementary Subjects

 A Supplementary Subject may be taken in the 2nd year.
-Anyone who takes a supplementary subject can drop the course on "Entrepreneurship and New Ventures" (See Section 7.3).
+Anyone who takes a supplementary subject can drop the course on Entrepreneurship (See Section 7.3).
+It should be noted that you may follow the lecture course for interest as an additional course, subject to your tutor's approval, but you may only enter for the examination if you are taking this in place of the Entrepreneurship module.

-The Supplementary Subjects are advertised each year and are currently (for synopses see the information on Canvas at https://canvas.ox.ac.uk/courses/45643):
+The Supplementary Subjects are advertised each year and are currently (for synopses see the information on Canvas):